Universebenzene/benzene-overlay/dev-python/README.md

 dev-python/gwcs              | 0.16.1                      | Disable `network-sandbox` FEATURE to use intersphinx linking in doc building dev-python/healpy            | 1.11.0                      | See [here](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python/healpy#note-for-healpy) for details
 dev-python/montage-wrapper   | 0.9.9                       |
-dev-python/pyavm             | 0.9.4                       |
+dev-python/photutils         | 1.0.2                       | Disable `network-sandbox` FEATURE to use intersphinx linking in doc building.
+While the doc building needs lots of online data, you may not get the figures in the doc built dev-python/pyavm             | 0.9.4                       |
 dev-python/pyerfa            | 1.7.1.1                     | Fixed test phase.
 One of the deps of `astropy`.
 Need the [science](https://wiki.gentoo.org/wiki/Project:Science) overlay for `>=sci-astronomy/erfa-1.7.1`
 dev-python/pyregion          | 2.0                         |